Graph Machine Learning in the Era of Large Language Models (LLMs): Applications

 \subsection{AI for Science}

-The rapid advancement of AI has led to an increasing number of studies leveraging AI to assist scientific research~\cite{tang2023general,cao2022identifying}.
-Recent research has applied LLMs and GFMs for scientific purposes, such as drug discovery, molecular property prediction, and material design.
+The rapid advancement of AI has led to an increasing number of studies leveraging AI to assist scientific research~\cite{tang2023general,cao2022identifying,fan2025computational}.
+Recent research has applied LLMs and Graph ML methods for scientific purposes, such as drug discovery, molecular property prediction, and material design.
 Notably, these applications encompass scenarios involving graph-structured data.

 The molecular graph is a way of representing molecules, where the nodes represent atoms, and the edges represent the bonds between the atoms.
 With the emergence of LLMs, researchers have explored their performance in tasks related to molecular graphs.
 Methods like MolReGPT~\cite{li2023empowering} and GPT-MolBERTa~\cite{balaji2023gptmolberta} adopt a similar approach, converting molecular graphs into textual descriptions using SMILES language.
 They create prompts based on SMILES data, asking the LLM to provide detailed information about functional groups, shapes, chemical properties, etc. This information is then used to train a smaller LM for molecular property prediction.
 In contrast to methods directly using LLMs for prediction, ReLM~\cite{shi2023relm} first uses GNNs to predict high-probability candidate products, and then leverages LLMs to make the final selection from these candidates.
 In addition to the above research, LLMs are further utilized in drug discovery and materials design.
 Bran et al.~\cite{bran2023chemcrow} present ChemCrow, a chemistry agent integrating LLMs and 18 specialized tools for diverse tasks across drug discovery, materials design, and organic synthesis.
 InstructMol~\cite{cao2023instructmol} presents a two-stage framework for aligning language and molecule graph modalities in drug discovery.
 Initially, the framework maintains the LLM and graph encoder parameters fixed, focusing on training the projector to align molecule-graph representations.
 Subsequently, instruction tuning is conducted on the LLM to address drug discovery tasks.
 Zhao et al.~\cite{zhao2024chemdfm} propose ChemDFM, the first dialogue foundation model for chemistry.
 Trained on extensive chemistry literature and general data, ChemDFM exhibits proficiency in various chemistry tasks such as molecular recognition, molecular design, and beyond.